andrawanerlang1/ChatWeb---Vue.js-FrontEnd/README.md

   <p align="center">
     <a href="link_deploy">View Demo</a>
     ·
-    <a href="https://github.com/arkbootcamp/week7-web6-intermediateFrontend">Report Bug</a>
+    <a href="https://github.com/andrawanerlang1/ChatWeb---Vue.js-FrontEnd/issues">Report Bug</a>
     ·
-    <a href="https://github.com/arkbootcamp/week7-web6-intermediateFrontend">Request Feature</a>
+    <a href="https://github.com/andrawanerlang1/ChatWeb---Vue.js-FrontEnd/pulls">Request Feature</a>
   </p>

 ![Image Banner](https://raw.githubusercontent.com/andrawanerlang1/ChatWeb---Vue.js-FrontEnd/master/webchat.PNG)

 ## About The Project

-This project is created for requirement in completing Arkademy FullStack Web Developer Bootcamp.
-This website allow users to interact with each other such as sending friends invitation, and chat with one and another.
+This website is a web-based chatting app so user can send and receive messages with one another.
+This website aslo has maps feature using google maps so user could set their location within their profile.

 ## Built With